sap-tutorials/Tutorials/tutorials/cloudsdk-integrate-cap/cloudsdk-integrate-cap.md

         - MyErpSystem
     ```

     The manifest describes the name of the application and the path where the application archive can be found.
 Spring Boot applications can be deployed from a single JAR archive, which is what you are making use of here.

 3. Open the `pom.xml` file in the `srv` directory.

-4. Add the following dependency under the `dependencies` tag and make sure you **Save** the file:
+4. Add the following dependency under the `dependencies` tag:

-    ```
+    ```XML
       <dependency>
         <groupId>com.sap.cds</groupId>
         <artifactId>cds-feature-cloudfoundry</artifactId>